jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 The final term represents quantum *interference*.
 This term can be positive (constructive interference) or negative (destructive interference), depending on the relative phase $(\phi_1 - \phi_2)$.

-In the quantum case, a qubit can be in a superposition of states $\ket{0}$ and $\ket{1}$ and interference can occur.
 In the classical case, the two states of a bit (0 and 1) are mutually exclusive, so that the interference term disappears and the probability reduces to the normal classical one:

 ```math
 p = \lvert \alpha_1 \rvert^2 + \lvert \alpha_2 \rvert^2 = p_1 + p_2